- 1. Texas Is a Modified Comparative Negligence State

 Insurance companies, in an attempt to reduce victims’ compensation, will often unfairly blame the injured party for causing a crash.
 Sometimes, there’s an inaccuracy in the police report that leads to victim-blaming.
 Other times, you’re caught in a “he said, she said” battle with the negligent driver.
 In either situation, you’ll need compelling evidence and help from a skilled lawyer to clarify the facts of your case.

-However, if you don’t act quickly, it’s easy to lose some of this evidence.
-Businesses don’t retain their security camera footage, vehicle black box data, and cell phone data forever.
+However, if you don’t act quickly, it’s easy to lose some of this evidence, making it much more difficult to prove negligence.
+Businesses don’t keep their security camera footage, vehicle black box data, and cell phone data forever.
 That’s why our personal injury attorneys act quickly to identify these essential records and send letters that preserve them for our clients’ claims.

 PIP Insurance: No-Fault Insurance Coverage in Texas